rosielangello/digitalframeworks-summer2017/my_data_is_too_big_for_excel.md

 HOW:

-a) Make sure you have python installed (if you have a mac, you do, if you have a PC, install it.)
+1. Make sure you have python installed (if you have a mac, you do, if you have a PC, install it.)
-b) Install pip.
+2. Install pip.
 Pip is a python installer that lets you easily install python libraries.
 There are other ways to install csvkit, but in general your life will be better with pip.
 Start by opening a terminal window and typing `which pip`.
 If it is not blank, you already have pip!
 Skip to the next step.
 Otherwise, download [this file](https://bootstrap.pypa.io/get-pip.py).
 Figure out where you downloaded it to, navigate there in your terminal, and run `python get-pip.py`.
-c) Type `pip install csvkit`
+3. Type `pip install csvkit`
-d) csvkit is very powerful, and you can find the full documentation, with examples, [here](https://csvkit.readthedocs.io/en/1.0.2/).
+4. csvkit is very powerful, and you can find the full documentation, with examples, [here](https://csvkit.readthedocs.io/en/1.0.2/).
 In the meantime, below are a few examples of things you could do with csvkit.
 (Assume for all of the examples below that your data is in a file called `data.csv`)
-e) Use csvkit to see the headers of your file: `csvcut -n data.csv`
+5. Use csvkit to see the headers of your file: `csvcut -n data.csv`
-f) Use csvkit to move only some colums of your data to another file: `csvcut -c column_a,column_c data.csv > new.csv` where `column_a` and `column_b` are column names found in step e, and `new.csv` is the file that contains only columns a and b.
+6. Use csvkit to move only some colums of your data to another file: `csvcut -c column_a,column_c data.csv > new.csv` where `column_a` and `column_b` are column names found in step e, and `new.csv` is the file that contains only columns a and b.
 If this file is much smaller, maybe you can now open it in excel!!!
-g) Use csvkit to convert other data formats to csvs: `in2csv data.json > data.csv` where `data.json` is some json data, and `data.csv` is a new file containing your data converted to a csv.
+7. Use csvkit to convert other data formats to csvs: `in2csv data.json > data.csv` where `data.json` is some json data, and `data.csv` is a new file containing your data converted to a csv.

 ## Get more firepower (or find someone who has it and can help you)